No. 1 South Carolina women rout Charleston in season opener - WHIZ News

 COLUMBIA, S.C.
-(AP) — No. 1 South Carolina picked up where it left off last season, opening a 17-0 lead and blowing past Charleston 119-38 in the season opener Wednesday for its 27th straight victory.
+(AP) — Zia Cooke was so excited to get to play again that she could barely sleep.
+She and her teammates with top-ranked South Carolina picked up where they left off in a runaway victory to start the fragile season.

-Victaria Saxton had 19 points and 12 rebounds and Zia Cooke scored 18 points as the Gamecocks overwhelmed the Cougars for their 10th straight series win.
+Victaria Saxton had 19 points and 12 rebounds and Cooke scored 18 points as the Gamecocks overwhelmed Charleston 119-38 on Wednesday for their 27th straight win.

-South Carolina ended last season at No. 1 as the Southeastern Conference regular season and tournament champion.
-The Gamecocks were strong favorites for a national title when the coronavirus pandemic shut down college sports last March.
+Cooke was worried her team might not get to play at all as the coronavirus pandemic continues to impact college sports as it did last spring, when SEC champion South Carolina missed out on a chance at a national title.

+“Everybody’s growing, so it’s going to get better and better each year,” Cooke said.
+“We’ve got so much in store, I’m not going to give away everything we’ve got.”

-The team’s goal this season — finish what it couldn’t last spring.
+After last season’s NCAA Tournament was canceled, this team’s goal is simple — finish what it couldn’t last spring.

+“It felt really great to get back on the court.
+We were real excited to get back and playing because COVID messed things up for everybody, not only us,” Saxton said.

-Destanni Henderson made a layup 5 seconds into the game and the Gamecocks never looked back.
+Destanni Henderson made a layup 5 seconds into the game and the South Carolina never looked back.
 Taylor Williams got the Cougars’ first point with a foul shot.
 After the team missed its first 17 shots, Williams’ jumper made it 24-5 with 1:37 left in the opening quarter.

-It got more lopsided from there as South Carolina continued to push the pace in its first game since defeating Mississippi State 72-62 for its fifth SEC Tournament title in six years.

 The Gamecocks led 62-20 at the half and Laeticia Amihere’s free throw with 7:47 left got them to 100 points for the eighth time in coach Dawn Staley’s 13 seasons.